mariusmuntoiu/minikube-ansible-todo-app/README.md

 **Ingress**

-I will try to breakdown each one:
+I will try to breakdown each one starting with:

 **PersistentVolume (PV) & PersistentVolumeClaim (PVC)**